 David Allen is a historian of U.S. foreign relations.
-He is currently a Postdoctoral Fellow in Grand Strategy, Security, and Statecraft, appointed jointly by the Massachusetts Institute of Technology’s Security Studies Program and the Harvard Kennedy School’s Belfer Center for Science and International Affairs.
+He was most recently a fellow in the International Security Program at the Harvard Kennedy School’s Belfer Center for Science and International Affairs.

 Every Citizen a Statesman, which was published by Harvard University Press in January 2023, is David’s first book.
 It traces the roots of today’s crisis in the legitimacy of U.S. foreign policy at home.
 Blending the histories of state institutions, philanthropic foundations, social science research, grass-roots activism, and more, it looks at the efforts of the foreign policy elite itself to create a domestic constituency, offering the first history of the movement to interest, inform, and educate the public about international politics and create support for an active U.S. foreign policy.
 Although notable in itself, it was severely constrained by the ideas of citizenship and political engagement that it maintained, by the limits of technology, by the exclusionary nature of its social vision, and by its increasing disconnect from policymakers.
 Explaining how the dream of a democratic foreign policy went awry, this work highlights how domestic politics must play a critical role in any attempt to rethink U.S. grand strategy today.